kata198/VirtualEnvOnDemand/README.md

 VirtualEnvOnDemand
 ==================

-VirtualEnvOnDemand provides a simple means for an application, without restarting, to temporarily install and use its runtime requirements
+VirtualEnvOnDemand provides a simple means for an application, without restarting, to temporarily install and use its runtime requirements.

-**How it works**
+The primary means to accomplish this is to call "VirtualEnvOnDemand.enableOnDemandImporter()" which will load the hook into the importer.
+If an import fails, it will attempt to fetch the corrosponding module and install into current runtime.

-When you call createEnv, A virtualenv is created (and by default will be removed upon application termination) in a temporary location, the given packages (and optionally specific versions) are installed therein, and that additional site-packages directory is prepended to your running python module search-path.
+You can also explicitly create environments and install packages into them (adding to current runtime).
+See documentation for more details.

 **Documentation**